Visdom

 Risk classification

 Each PR gets a risk level based on path classification, diff size, coverage delta, and module stability.
+Thresholds and routing rules live in a versioned .visdom.yaml in your repo, reviewed and changed like any other code.
 Only MEDIUM+ risk triggers deep analysis.

 See before/after scenarios →